jklegseth/toggleText/README.md

       });
     </script>

 There's nothing terribly wrong with that, although we are setting content (text) inside our JavaScript.
-But suppose the same example,  with multiple a.toggle needing slightly different text:
+But consider the same example  with multiple a.toggle elements needing slightly different text:

     <style type="text/css">
       .list { display: none; }